Insider tip: Berlin’s lesser-known architecture

 Siemensstadt

 Despite the relatively high salaries, it was hard for Siemens to keep their employees.
 Long commutes were the norm.
 At first, Siemens decided to invest in infrastructure to make it easier for people to get to work.
-Only in 1904 did the company received the necessary permit to build a residential estate for their workers.
+Only in 1904 did the company receive the necessary permit to build a residential estate for their workers.
 Architects such as Karl Janisch, Hans Christoph Hertlein, Walter Gropius, and Hans Scharoun were involved in the project over time.
 Additionally to this modern housing estate, Siemens also invested in communal spaces to give their employees the highest comfort possible.

 Corbusierhaus

 Precisely planned following the ideals of the Golden Section, Corbusier’s disappointment of how Berlin’s authorities modified his designs made him distance himself from the building just a year after its completion in 1958.
 Neither the exterior nor the interior reflected Corbusier’s ideas of the Unité d’Habitation.
-The amenities of an accessible roof terrace, a kindergarten, stores, businesses, and social services throughout the building were mostly been cancelled too.
+The amenities of an accessible roof terrace, a kindergarten, stores, businesses, and social services throughout the building were mostly cancelled, too.
 Despite West Germany’s efforts to loosen norms and standards by passing a special housing law to attract international architects, the authorities averted alternative ideas about how to live.
 Nevertheless, the building remained associated with the architect despite his reservations.

 Olympisches Dorf Elstal